NeoVintageous/NeoVintageous/README.md

 Sublime Text commands are mappable.
 The command must be PascalCase and the parameters must be space separated.

+Note: Sublime Text commands are PascalCased for the purpose of distinguishing them from Ex commands, which always start with a lowercase letter.
+This choice is due to an implementation detail.

 **Example:** Map `,f` to the `show_overlay` command with arguments `{"overlay": "goto", "text": "@"}`

 ```vim